shiyihe-neko/reVISit_study/buckaroo/assets/notification.md

    - Random or careless editing without trying to detect or fix data issues.
    - Staying silent during the parts we ask you to Think-Aloud.
    - Stopping midway without saving or submitting results.
-   Please follow the full task workflow demonstrated in the tutorial, including data cleaning steps and result submission.
+   Please follow the full task workflow demonstrated in the tutorial, including data wrangling steps and result submission.
    ***<b style="color:Orange;">We understand you might not fully complete every task, that’s fine, but we need to see genuine effort and a full attempt following the required process.</b> All submissions will be reviewed via recorded playback to ensure completeness.***

 **2. Respect task-specific time instructions.**